 Can there be new imperialist powers?

-The law of the uneven development of capitalism means that different parts of the world economy, different countries, develop at different tempos.
+The law of the uneven development means that different parts of the world economy, different countries, develop at different tempos.
 It is precisely this that determines the rise and fall of different powers.
 We have seen this redivision of the world take place several times over the last century, with older powers declining and newer, more energetic imperialist powers taking their place.
 And there is absolutely nothing in Marxist theory that rules out further redivision.
 On the contrary, it is inevitable.
 Some imperialist powers will enter into decline and others, formerly less developed powers, will emerge.

 Lenin is very clear and unambiguous on this point:

 And the strength of these participants in the division does not change to an equal degree, for the even development of different undertakings, trusts, branches of industry, or countries is impossible under capitalism.
 Half a century ago Germany was a miserable, insignificant country, if her capitalist strength is compared with that of the Britain of that time; Japan compared with Russia in the same way.
 Is it ‘conceivable’ that in ten or twenty years’ time the relative strength of the imperialist powers will have remained unchanged?
-It is out of the question.

 We saw a redivision of the world following the First World War.
 Germany was shattered and the rest of Europe was weakened to the point that it had to be “put on rations” by the USA, which was emerging as a major world power.
 The Russian Revolution had overthrown Tsarism but was as yet struggling to survive.
 The colonial revolution was still in its infancy.
 Japanese imperialism was preparing its expansionist policy in Asia.
 The end of the Second World War led to a new division of power.
 Europe was in ruins.
 US imperialism was now the dominant imperialist power, expanding its world role at the expense of the old European imperialist powers, France and Britain.
 The USSR emerged as a powerful factor and came into conflict with the USA on a world scale.
 The colonial revolution, mobilising hundreds of millions, succeeded in ending direct colonial rule.
 Finally, the Chinese Revolution of 1949 changed the destiny of Asia forever.